Topological Noetherianity of polynomial functors: Abstract

 \section{Abstract}

-We prove that any finite-degree polynomial functor is topologically Noetherian.
-This theorem is motivated by the recent resolution of Stillman's conjecture and a recent Noetherianity proof for the space of cubics.
+We prove that any finite-degree polynomial functor over an infinite field is topologically Noetherian.
+This theorem is motivated by the recent resolution, by Ananyan-Hochster, of Stillman's conjecture; and a recent Noetherianity proof by Derksen-Eggermont-Snowden for the space of cubics.
 Via work by Erman-Sam-Snowden, our theorem implies Stillman's conjecture and indeed boundedness of a wider class of invariants of ideals in polynomial rings with a fixed number of generators of prescribed degrees.